ymadz/appdev/finalproject/readme.md

-# Save the documentation into a .txt file

-documentation_text = """
-# ⚽ FIFA Player Dashboard with Machine Learning

 This project is a web-based dashboard built with Django that uses a machine learning model (XGBoost Regressor) to predict FIFA players’ overall ratings.
 It visualizes player statistics, allows exploration by position, and evaluates model performance using real data.

 ---